metonym/svelte-toggle/README.md

 `ToggleCore` is an unstyled component that provides the accessibility attributes for the `label` and `button` elements.

+Use this component if you want to style the component yourself.

 ```svelte
 <script>
   import { ToggleCore } from "svelte-toggle";